Schools Need More Help to Reopen Safely

 Many schools will need to add teachers or portable classrooms to reduce class sizes to meet social-distancing guidelines.
 A 10 percent increase in staffing over the next year would cost schools $35 billion.

-A quarter of schools lack a school nurse, and most schools lack the counseling support needed to help students navigate the mental-health challenges of returning to school.
-Adding needed nurses and counselors will cost several billion dollars per year.
+A quarter of schools lack a school nurse, and most schools lack the counselling support needed to help students navigate the mental-health challenges of returning to school.
+Adding needed nurses and counsellors will cost several billion dollars per year.

 Most significantly, schools will need to lengthen the school day or school year and hire tutors to support the kids whose learning has fallen behind the most, at a potential cost of up to $100 billion per year.